khilnani/gists.cli/README.md

 ## Authentication

+> Two factor authentication (SMS and Application) supported as of 0.400

 - By default the application will attempt to use Basic Auth to authenticate i.e. will prompt for username/password each time it is run.
 - If the file `~/.git-credentials` is available, it will use the first OAuth token entry.